AlfredChan919/acit2420-assignment3p1/README.md

 -s: Specifies the user's login shell.
 In our case, `/usr/sbin/nologin` means a no interactive login user shell

-Typically, the creation of a system user does not have a home directory, therefore by stating -d, we create a path to the home directory.
+Typically, the creation of a system user does not have a home directory, therefore by stating -d, we create a path to the home directory.[1]

 2. Create the actual home directory for the webgen user since it doesn't exist yet by entering the command: